 2. Drink in moderation

-The best thing you can do to enjoy alcohol and still make good progress at the gym is practice moderation.
-Have a drink or two and call it a night.
+The best thing you can do to enjoy alcohol and still make good progress at the gym is to practice moderation.
+In other words, this means to have a drink or two and call it a night.
 Small amounts of alcohol will not have much of an impact on your recovery, testosterone, or well-being in the following day.

 3. Go for low-calorie Drinks